organisciak/dissertation/document/2_litreview.md

 With Galaxy Zoo <!-- TODO2 cite GZ study and my own-->, people often cite the fact that it is a tangible way to contribute to real science.
 @kraut_building_2011 argue that appeals to the value of a contributions are more effective for people that care about the domain.
  * __Sincerity__.
-"People are more likely to comply with requests the more they like the requestor," @kraut_building_2011 note.
+"People are more likely to comply with requests the more they like the requester," @kraut_building_2011 note.
 A recurring theme among interview participants in @organisciak_why_2010 was whether a project seems sincere or exploitative.
 Since crowd contributions often exist as a parallel to labour, crowds are often weary of anything that smells like them being taken advantage of.
  * __Appeal to knowledge and opinions__.
 One curious source of motivation observed in the study is simply asking the right people.